May I reschedule my Truman Interview?

 What can I expect from the day?

 You will spend the day with the other Finalists from your region.
 Many of you share similar concerns and interests and the day is often very enjoyable.
 There will be a short reception in the morning where you meet the other Finalists and the panelists.
-Breakfast will not be provided, please plan accordingly.
+There will be light breakfast items, please plan accordingly.
 Interviews will begin shortly after the reception.
 Each candidate will have a 20 minute interview.
 There is an hour long break for lunch.
 Finalists are responsible for their own lunch; there will be people at the interview locations who can make suggestions.
 The interviews will end in the early afternoon.
 Some applicants may be called back for a brief second interview.

 Where can I find more information about my panelists?